MMA fighter charged with manslaughter after Florida bar fight

-PANAMA CITY BEACH, Florida (WMBB) — An amateur MMA fighter was arrested after he allegedly killed another man in the parking lot of a Panama City Beach, Florida bar.
+An amateur MMA fighter was arrested after he allegedly killed another man in the parking lot of a Panama City Beach, Florida bar.
+KTLA’s sister station WMBB reports.

 Ross Allen Johnson, 23, of Cartersville, Ill., was charged with manslaughter by the Panama City Beach Police Department.
 The incident happened Sunday night in the parking lot of a bar in the 10500 block of Front Beach Road.